JoaoGuilherme2909/JoaoGuilherme2909/README.md

 I'm **João Guilherme**, a passionate **Developer**.

 💻 **What I do**
-- I work creating geospatials solutions using Nodejs/React and sometimes python scripts and API's
+- I work creating geospatials solutions in WCOGEO
 - Create API's and web apps

 🌱 **What I’m interested in**